fepacheco20/20-vanillajs-projects/README.md

 This is a compillation of all the 20 projects I crated during the (Udemy course)[].

 ##1 - Login Page
-Simples login page with validation using JS.
+Simple login page with validation using JS.

+##5 - Array Methods